dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

-    When you let services know about one another and about order in which they should be invoked you couple them so tightly that they become on big fused mess of a service.
+    When you let services know about one another and about order in which they should be invoked you couple them so tightly that they become one big fused mess of a service.

 ## Reflecting on functional decomposition
-Functional decomposition seems like the perfect way to design a system.
+Functional decomposition seems like a perfect way to design a system.
 No wonder why so many systems are designed this way.
 At all costs, you must `resist the temptations` of functional decomposition.

-> Nature of the U niverse
+> Nature of the Universe
     Functional desomposition is ineffective because it's so simple: just divide the system into requirements and you are done.
 You can't make a good architecture without breaking a sweat.